Interactions-Nexus/Nexus-Wiki/guides/create-token.md

 * In this page the user has to provide three parameters which define the token.
 The parameters  and their details are given below:
 * Once the parameters are provided, click on the `Create token` button on the bottom of the page.
 * Once the token is confirmed on the blockchain, the token address will be listed in the `Tokens` page.
-* To check the details of any token, click on the token address in the "Tokens" page and the token details page will open with the details.
+* To check the details of any token, click on the token address in the `Tokens` page and the token details page will open with the details.